mehrik/discussion_board/README.md

 CREATING THE PLAN:

-What HTML pages do you need?
+What HTML pages/partials do you need?
 What is needed ON the page?

 Look at each model: